 Now, if you are really enjoying the process, consider selling a few by posting them for sale on Etsy or starting up your own Shopify store.

 Additionally, if you or someone you know runs a boutique stand at art festivals, flea markets, etc., beard balms are always an excellent little item to sell.

 Why does my homemade beard balm make my beard feel so crunchy?

-When your beard starts to feel crunchy it means that you were a bit too heavy handed when it comes to adding in beeswax.
-On your next batch, try cutting down the amount substantially and test the results.
+When your beard starts to feel too crunchy, you were a bit too heavy-handed when adding in beeswax.
+On your next batch, try cutting down the amount and test the results.

 Will beard balm get my beard softer?

-Yes, beard balm exists exactly for this reason and many others.
-In fact if you want to get your beard extremely soft, you should check out a recent post I did dedicated specifically on how to get your beard soft.
+Yes, beard balm exists precisely for this reason.
+If you want to get your beard even softer, you should check out a recent post on softening your beard for more tips.

-Not to worry!
-There are hundreds of essential oils to choose from, I would recommend checking out a sampler pack as it gives you a substantial amount to check out and see which scents suit you best.
+There are hundreds of essential oils to choose from; I would recommend checking out a sampler pack as it gives you a substantial amount to check out and see which scents suit you best.